-I am so happy to be teaming up with the girls from No Place Like Home for a decluttering challenge, and I am going to show you my kitchen organization tips that work.
-This week we are decluttering and organizing our kitchen space.
+For years, I have been trying to get my kitchen organized and I have found some kitchen organization tips that work.
 I cook almost every dinner that we eat.
 We usually eat out one night on the weekend, but I would much rather cook.
-I made specialty cakes for several years, and I did the food ministry at my church for 5 years so I am working in my kitchen all the time.
+For many years, I did the food ministry at my church so I am working in my kitchen all the time.
 When I was in Culinary School, I learned that you have to be organized in your kitchen to know where your ingredients and kitchen tools are so that you can easily locate them.
-I have moved things around and purchased many things to get my kitchen organized, and now I have now an organized kitchen that works for me.
-One of the best things about your kitchen being organized is that you know what ingredients you have on hand when searching recipes for dinner.
+I have moved things around and purchased many things to get my kitchen organized, and now I have an organized kitchen that works for me.
+One of the best things about your kitchen being organized is that you know what ingredients you have on hand when searching for recipes for dinner.

-I would love to have a kitchen organization area that looks like it came from a magazine or Pinterest with all matching jars and matching baskets but if you look closely at some of the pictures, you can tell that the photos are staged.
+Most kitchen organization area that you see online looks as if it came from a magazine with all matching jars and matching baskets.
+If you look closely at some of the pictures, you can tell that the photos are staged.
 If I used the large glass jars for all my baking goods, I wouldn’t have room for anything else.
 Also, the boxes of food in the pictures match.
 You mean to tell me that this woman only uses food that comes in bright blue boxes.
-Nope, It’s staged.
-I will show you my real life organization that has worked in my home for years.
+These are some of my real-life organization tips that have worked in my home for years.

-The first thing you have to do is declutter and remove many of the kitchen gadgets that you are not using.
-You know you have a lot, right?
-(You can read my decluttering post and how I had to get my mindset ready here.)
+The first thing you have to do before starting is declutter and remove many of the kitchen gadgets that you are not using.
 I had to think about what I use and what I don’t use often or at all.
 I didn’t want to get rid of any of my gadgets because I might need it one day.
-I had several choppers, dicers, and slicers that were not used.
+There were several choppers, dicers, and slicers that were not used.
 If you think about it, these things can be accomplished with a good knife.
 If you have room in your kitchen, then keep it but I did not have room for all my gadgets that I thought I needed.
-So every time I picked up a gadget, I would think, “Do I need this and could I use a basic kitchen utensil to do this task.?”
+So every time I picked up a gadget, I would think, “Do I need this and could I use a basic kitchen utensil to do this task?”

-I like everything to be easy to access.
-I can’t stand to have to remove my bowls to get to my plates.
+Everything that I use needs to be easy to access.
+Having to lift bowls to get to the plates can be frustrating.
 This wooden plate rack is amazing.
 It cost around $5 and will change your life.
-I did replace all my dishes with everyday Corelle plates.
-The reason I LOVE these plates and bowls is because they are so lightweight even smaller kids can easily handle them and also place them in the dishwasher.
-They do not take up much room in the cabinet, dishwasher, or sink (where they sometimes stay for a few days).
-They also do not break when dropped.
-I ordered the 18 piece set for $33 (6 place servings)and this set does not come with mugs.
+I did replace all my dishes with everyday Corelle plates and bowls.
+The reason I LOVE these plates and bowls is that they are so lightweight even smaller kids can easily handle them.
+These dishes do not take up much room in the cabinet, dishwasher, or sink.
+Corelle dishes will not break when dropped.
 I have also purchased extra plates.
-I still have a nice heavy set of dishes that I use for company.

-I found that there were items that I do not use daily in my kitchen that was taking up a lot of space.
-I hung a cork board on my pantry wall and used pin tacks to hang my strainers, funnels, and small appliances.
+Hanging a corkboard on my pantry wall to hang my strainers, funnels, and small appliances have helped.
 You could do this in a closet or laundry room or anywhere you have the wall space.

 I scored this beautiful cabinet at the thrift store for $40, and it looks and smells new!
 I had no idea where I would use it, but it turns out to be the perfect place for my small appliances.